metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 - Ritual spell
 - Not patron like, more a looses association - might offer to avenge spirit, and that spirit will help for that quest

-# to sort
 - Tormented essence - you didn't die, you've been around death so frequently that you have become haunted.
 Either you killed a lot or were around people who died
-- How did you die?
-- Your spirit was detached from your body
-- You were murdered
-- you were old
-- you had a disease or illnesss
-- Roleplaying -> Make sure you have a lingering illness or injury